morrownr/88x2bu-20210702/README.md

 #### Step 2: Update the system package information (select the option for the OS you are using)

-- Option for Debian based distributions such as Ubuntu, Linux Mint, and Raspberry Pi OS
+- Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and Raspberry Pi OS

 ```
 sudo apt update